Trey Mancini Player Props: Cubs vs. Rays

 Trey Mancini At The Plate

-- Mancini has five doubles, three home runs and 16 walks while batting .255.
+- Mancini has five doubles, three home runs and 16 walks while hitting .255.

-- Mancini has had an RBI in nine games this season (20.5%), including four multi-RBI outings (9.1%).
+- In nine games this year (20.5%), Mancini has picked up an RBI, and in four of those games (9.1%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.